open-mmlab/mmdetection/docs/en/2_new_data_model.md

 ```

-Using the function above, users can successfully convert the annotation file into json format, then we can use `CocoDataset` to train and evaluate the model.
+Using the function above, users can successfully convert the annotation file into json format, then we can use `CocoDataset` to train and evaluate the model with `CocoMetric`.

 ## Prepare a config